 - Test of economic efficiency is determined by profit

-- Profit leads to effective utilization of scarce economic resources in every business firm
+- Profit leads to the effective utilization of scarce economic resources in every business firm

-- Profit leads total economic welfare since it increases the economic efficiency of every individual firm.
+- Profit leads to total economic welfare since it increases the economic efficiency of every individual firm.

 Although profit is considered as a basic criterion for financial decision-making, this goal has been criticized because on the following basis: